 d = QgsDistanceArea() d.setEllipsoidalMode(True) d.setEllipsoid("WGS84") d.measure(QgsGeometry.fromPolyline([QgsPoint(0,0),QgsPoint(1,0)]))

-#3 Updated by Jens Deutschmann almost 5 years ago
+#3 Updated by Jens Deutschmann about 5 years ago

 Here is a snipped, but i dont think its that Problem because in QGIS 2.6 it all works well!?
 And i think i enabled it this way....

 def analyzeGeometry(self, geometry, layer, info):

 calculator = QgsDistanceArea()